-(29)acquistare populo niente poteva contro a quel a. ...е nothing could-3sG gain.inf people and against to that '...and he could not gain anything against those people' (Nov.
+(29) a. ...e niente poteva acquistare contro a quel populo and nothing could-3sG gain.INF against to that people '...and he could not gain anything against those people'

+(Nov.
 XXXVI, 210)

 On the other hand, neuna cosa is almost exclusively preverbal up to the beginning of the 13th century: In the corpus there are 64 cases of preverbal neuna cosa without negative concord and 48 cases of preverbal occurrences with negative concord, for a total of 112 cases.
 There are only 11 postverbal occurrences.